Skip to Content

 Stochastic Discretization Algorithms

-• If a Fixed Seed is set for the Random Number Generator under Main Menu > Window > Preferences > General > Random Number Generator, the following stochastic discretization algorithms would always produce identical discretizations each time they are run:
+• If a Fixed Seed is set for the Random Number Generator under Main Menu > Window > Preferences > General > Random Number Generator, the following stochastic discretization algorithms will always produce identical discretizations each time they run:

-• Only if a Fixed Seed is not set, using the option Rediscretize Continuous Nodes will utilize the stochastic nature of the above discretization algorithms and produce stochastic variations in the discretization results.
+• If a Fixed Seed is not set, Rediscretize Continuous Nodes will use the stochastic nature of the above discretization algorithms and produce stochastic variations in the discretization results.